 solidarity in justice

-It’s been long time to take action!
-Check out the links below to learn more about the amazing things happening in our communities and sign up for email lists, follow on instagram and facebook, and donate to and purchase from New England BIPOC businesses and organizations.
-Keep protesting, and add your voice and actions to those demanding justice in the face of the horrific acts of violence we have witnessed for far too long now.
+Check out the links below to learn more about the important things happening in our communities and sign up for email lists, follow on instagram and facebook, and donate to and purchase from New England BIPOC businesses and organizations.
+Keep protesting, and add your voice and actions to those demanding justice, reparations and equity.

 *Black, Indigenous and People of Color

 Support BIPOC initiatives & organizations by donating time, money & resources

 BIPOC Land and Food Sovereignty Fund Help purchase land for black and brown farmers in Vermont!
 This initiative is “visioning a sustainable, food secure future for our people, looking for ways to cultivate food ourselves.
 A future where Black and brown people in Vermont can come together to live, heal and thrive.”

 Soul Fire Farm is a BIPOC-centered community farm in Petersburg NY committed to ending racism and injustice in the food system by raising and distributing life-giving food as a means to end food apartheid.
 With deep reverence for the land and wisdom of our ancestors, they work to reclaim the collective right to belong to the earth and to have agency in the food system, bringing diverse communities together on this healing land to share skills on sustainable agriculture, natural building, spiritual activism, health, and environmental justice.